 Emily Anderson has a background in environmental science and science education.
 Although she grew up in downtown Toronto, farming is in her genes on her fathers’ side, and the urge to head for the country has taken over.
 She is passionate about both eating and growing delicious, sustainable, healthy food.
-While starting Two Roads, she is trying to finish a PhD in resource management and environmental studies, with a focus on dairy producers in Costa Rica .
+While starting Two Roads, she finished a PhD in resource management and environmental studies .

 Sam Croome trained in forest management in Scotland, working in timber harvesting and renewable energy before heading to Canada for a friends’ wedding.
 He got distracted and never returned.
 He always knew he wanted to own his own parcel of land, and having married a like minded soul in 2012, the stage was set.
 Since coming to Canada, he has not worked a single day in forestry.
 Instead, as a climber and a tower rigger in the telecom industry, he got to see most of British Columbia.